 My answer?
-D. I can observe the world around me and determine the difference between the negative consequences to my actions and positive consequences.
+D. I can observe the world around me and determine the difference between the negative consequences of my actions and positive consequences.
 I know it’s my duty to pay my bills because I have observed the consequences of not doing so.
-I know it’s my duty to value all life on this planet, because I understand how ecosystems work; how delicate they actually are and that it wouldn’t take much to screw it all up, changing the face of our planet for good.
+I know it’s my duty to value all life on this planet because I understand how ecosystems work; how delicate the balance within actually is and that it wouldn’t take much to screw it all up, changing the face of our planet and home for good.

-I could list off all the duties I currently accept as my own, and give you a good, real world reason for why it exists, but to be honest, I feel as though this would be way over our morally righteous, pew-perched, pseudo-philosopher’s head.
+I could list off all the duties I currently accept as my own and give you a good, real world reason for why it exists, but to be honest, I feel as though this would be way over your morally righteous, pew-perched, pseudo-philosopher’s head.

 Before we go though, a quick look at the duties Mr. Faithful’s unbelieving friend spoke of: “to use our understanding of nature to guide our conduct within nature” and “human reason can try to understand the development of all matter, from stars and galaxies to our own planet, fellow creatures, home island, and selves.
 It is our nature and duty to do so.”